Timonwa/next-tailwind-ts-linting-boilerplate/GUIDE.md

-# Next.js Pages Router Tailwind TypeScript Boilerplate Setup
+# Next.js Tailwind TypeScript Boilerplate Setup

-This guide walks you through setting up a Next.js application using the Pages Router, TypeScript, Tailwind CSS, Prettier, ESLint, Husky, Lint-Staged, and CommitLint.
+This guide walks you through setting up a Next.js application using TypeScript, Tailwind CSS, Prettier, ESLint, Husky, Lint-Staged, and CommitLint.
 With these tools in place, your development workflow will include automatic linting, formatting, and standardized commit messages.

 ## Step-by-Step Setup